Aditya300/Simplified-Query-Processor/README.md

 NOTE: Download rating.dat file from the MovieLens website (http://files.grouplens.org/datasets/movielens/ml- 10m.zip)

-**PARALLEL SORT:**

-Implemented a Python function ParallelSort() that takes as input: (1) InputTable stored in a PostgreSQL database, (2) SortingColumnName the name of the column used to order the tuples by.
-ParallelSort() then sorts all tuples (using five parallelized threads) and stores the sorted tuples for in a table named OutputTable (the output table name is passed to the function).
-The OutputTable contains all the tuple present in InputTable sorted in ascending order.

-**PARALLEL JOIN:**

-Implement a Python function ParallelJoin() that takes as input: (1) InputTable1 and InputTable2 table stored in a PostgreSQL database, (2) Table1JoinColumn and Table2JoinColumn that represent the join key in each input table respectively.
-ParallelJoin() then joins both InputTable1 and InputTable2 (using five parallelized threads) and stored the resulting joined tuples in a table named OutputTable (the output table name is passed to the function).
-The schema of OutputTable should be similar to the schema of both InputTable1 and InputTable2 combined.

-**Function Interface: -**

-**ParallelJoin (InputTable1, InputTable2, Table1JoinColumn, Table2JoinColumn,OutputTable, openconnection)**

-**InputTable1** – Name of the first table on which you need to perform join.
-**InputTable2** – Name of the second table on which you need to perform join.
-**Table1JoinColumn** – Name of the column from first table i.e. join key for first table.
-**Table2JoinColumn** – Name of the column from second table i.e. join key for second table.
-**OutputTable** - Name of the table where the output needs to be stored.
-**openconnection** – connection to the database.
+**Range Query:**

+RangeQuery() –

+1. Implemented a Python function RangeQuery that takes as input: (1) Ratings table stored in PostgreSQL, (2) RatingMinValue      (3) RatingMaxValue (4) openconnection.
+2. Please note that the RangeQuery would not use ratings table but it would use the range and round robin partitions of the      ratings table.
+3. RangeQuery() then returns all tuples for which the rating value is larger than or equal to RatingMinValue and less than or    equal toRatingMaxValue.
+4. The returned tuples should are stored in a text file, named RangeQueryOut.txt such that each line represents a tuple that      has the following format such that PartitionName represents the full name of the partition i.e. RangeRatingsPart1 or          RoundRobinRatingsPart4 etc. in which this tuple resides.

+**Example:**

+**PartitionName, UserID, MovieID, Rating**

+RangeRatingsPart0,1,377,0.5
+RoundRobinRatingsPart1,1,377,0.5

+Note: Please use ‘,’ (COMMA, no space character) as delimiter between PartitionName, UserID, MovieID and Rating.

+**Point Query:**

+PointQuery() –
+1. Implement a Python function PointQuery that takes as input: (1) Ratings table stored in PostgreSQL, (2) RatingValue.
+(3)openconnection
+2. Please note that the PointQuery would not use ratings table but it would use the range and round robin partitions of the      ratings table.
+3. PointQuery() then returns all tuples for which the rating value is equal to RatingValue.
+4. The returned tuples should be stored in a text file, named PointQueryOut.txt such that each line represents a tuple that      has the following format such that PartitionName represents the full name of the partition i.e. RangeRatingsPart1 or          RoundRobinRatingsPart4 etc. in which this tuple resides.

+**Example:**

+**PartitionName, UserID, MovieID, Rating RangeRatingsPart3,23,459,3.5**

+RoundRobinRatingsPart4,31,221,0

+Note: Please use ‘,’ (COMMA) as delimiter between PartitionName, UserID, MovieID and Rating.